The Firm

 IV.

-Capital partners, housing authorities, brokers, and tenants deserve the same standard of clarity.
-We write our underwriting down, we say what we will and will not do, and we do not use the language of social impact as a substitute for financial rigor or the reverse.
+Capital partners, brokers, and counterparties all get the same standard of clarity.
+We write underwriting down.
+We say what we will and will not do.

 Engage the firm